-Revenue —and lots of it.
+Revenue — and lots of it.

+There is a big business-customer disconnect when it comes to B2B online sales.
 Subpar B2B web stores simply aren’t cutting it anymore.

 If you’re not constantly improving the online experience for your customers, you’re probably missing out on potential business, losing existing business, or both.
 And if you’re losing existing business due to a poor e-commerce experience, it will cost you 5x more to make up for it with new business acquisition.